NeuPhysics/computational-methods/docs/artificial-neural-network/neural-net-and-fem.rst

 and :math:`A(x_i)` should take care of the boundary condition.

+.. admonition:: Relation to finite element method
+   :class: note

+   This function is similar to the finite element function basis approximation.
+The goal in finite element method is to find the coefficients of each basis functions to achieve a good approximation.
+In ANN method, each sigmoid is the analogy to the basis functions, where we are looking for both the coefficients of sigmoids and the parameters of them.
+These sigmoid functions are some kind of adaptive basis functions.

 With such parameterization, the differential equation itself is parameterized such that